John Clayton Nienstedt: Auxiliary Bishop of Detroit

-On June 12, 1996, Nienstedt was appointed auxiliary bishop of the Archdiocese of Detroit and titular bishop of Alton by Pope John Paul II.
-He received his episcopal consecration on July 9, 1996, from Cardinal Adam Maida, with Cardinals James Hickey and Edmund Szoka serving as co-consecrators.
+On June 12, 1996, Nienstedt was appointed auxiliary bishop of Detroit and titular bishop of Alton by John Paul II.
+He received his episcopal consecration at the Cathedral of the Most Blessed Sacrament in Detroit on July 9, 1996, from Cardinal Adam Maida, with Cardinals James Hickey and Edmund Szoka serving as co-consecrators.
 He selected as his episcopal motto: Ut Omnes Unum Sint, 'That All May Be One' from John 17:21.

 As an auxiliary bishop, Nienstedt served as episcopal vicar for the Dearborn, Downriver, Monroe, Northwest Wayne, Southland, and Western Wayne vicariates.

 Bishop of New Ulm

-Nienstedt was named as the third bishop of the Diocese of New Ulm on June 12, 2001, and was installed on August 6.
-He denounced the more progressive views of his predecessor, Bishop Raymond Lucker, told Catholics not to read Lucker's book as representing Catholic doctrine, and asked the United States Conference of Catholic Bishops (USCCB) to assess the validity of his views.
+Nienstedt was named as the third bishop of New Ulm on June 12, 2001, and was installed on August 6th.
+He denounced the more progressive views of his predecessor, Bishop Raymond Lucker.
+Nienstedt told Catholics in the archdiocese not to read Lucker's book as representing Catholic doctrine and asked the United States Conference of Catholic Bishops (USCCB) to assess the validity of Lucker's views.

-During his tenure at the USCCB, Nienstedt chaired the Committee on Priestly Formation and was a member of the Ad Hoc Committee on Health Care Issues and the Church in the United States Conference of Catholic Bishops.
-Both Nienstedt's parents died in the course of six weeks in the winter of 2007.
+During his tenure at the USCCB, Nienstedt chaired the Committee on Priestly Formation and was a member of the Ad Hoc Committee on Health Care Issues and the Church.
+Both of Nienstedt's parents died in the course of six weeks in the winter of 2007.

 Coadjutor Archbishop and Archbishop of St. Paul and Minneapolis

-On April 24, 2007, Pope Benedict XVI appointed Nienstedt as coadjutor archbishop of the Archdiocese of St. Paul and Minneapolis, the designated successor to Archbishop Harry Flynn.
+On April 24, 2007, Pope Benedict XVI appointed Nienstedt as coadjutor archbishop of St. Paul and Minneapolis, the designated successor to Archbishop Harry Flynn.

 When the pope accepted Flynn's retirement on May 2, 2008, Nienstedt automatically succeeded him as the eighth archbishop of St. Paul and Minneapolis.
-Nienstedt received the pallium, a vestment worn by metropolitan bishops, from Pope Benedict in St. Peter's Basilica on June 29, 2008.
+Nienstedt received the pallium, a vestment worn by metropolitan bishops, from Benedict XVI in St. Peter's Basilica on June 29, 2008.
 Shortly after becoming archbishop, Nienstedt discontinued the gay pride prayer service held at St. Joan of Arc Church in Minneapolis.
 He declined numerous invitations to attend the 2008 Republican National Convention, which was held in St. Paul.

-In October 2010, Nienstedt announced a strategic plan that called for 21 parishes to be merged into 14 neighboring parishes.
-These and two layer mergers reduced the number of parishes in the archdiocese from 213 in October 2010 to 188 in July 2013.
-The mergers involve parishes across the archdiocese.
+In October 2010, Nienstedt announced a strategic plan that called for the merging of 21 parishes into 14 neighboring parishes.
+These and two later mergers reduced the number of parishes in the archdiocese from 213 in October 2010 to 188 in July 2013.